-The TOP 3 reasons (according to our own data) for the CICA rejecting a claim are as follows:
+The TOP 3 reasons (according to our own data) for the CICA refusing a claim are as follows:

 We discuss claim deadlines here in more detail.
 This is one area where the CICA can be flexible in certain circumstances so it is always worth taking advice on such a dispute.